 Our sexual abuse lawyers understand that no amount compensation can reverse the victim’s mental or physical suffering.
 Proper compensation for the abuse victim can help with the long-term recovery (counseling, medical care, etc.).
 This is especially true when the abuse is sourced from a trusted entity like DSHS, CPS, foster care or sexual abuse from a teacher or a member of the clergy.
 The sexual abuse attorneys at Washington Law Center will hold perpetrators accountable for their actions.

 It’s important for you to know that our attorneys will be compassionate in the handling of your sexual abuse case.
-Our team of Washington abuse lawyers are prepared to provide a voice to you or a loved one.
+Our team of Washington sexual abuse lawyers is prepared to provide a voice for you or a loved one.
 We understand that this can be a very difficult time for you and your family.
 We will discuss your options with next steps you can take at no charge to you.
 Washington Law Center also has a no fee promise.
 If we do not win your case, you don’t pay any attorney fees.

 Sexual abuse (or also referred to as molestation) is usually defined as the forcing of undesired sexual acts by one person on to another person.

 General categories of sex crimes may be defined in different ways, as well as referred to by different terms, depending upon the jurisdiction.
 Common types of sexual abuse involve:

 Signs of sexual abuse do not follow a specific pattern.
 While some may respond immediately to the traumatic experiences, others may take months and in some cases, years to react.
 Additionally, some may recover very quickly while others have lasting effects.
 The impact of sexual abuse varies from person to person.
 It can occur on several different levels – physical, mental, and emotional.